Fredrik Gulsvik: Club career

 Gulsvik was born in Flå and began his career with local side Flå before he transferred to Spanish club UD Las Palmas.
 Accompanied by his mother and sister, Gulsvik stayed in Spain for four years, playing for Las Palmas and CD Maspalomas.
-He signed a three-year contract with Odd Grenland, then in the Tippeligaen, in 2007 and has been considered by the club to be one of their more promising players.
+He signed a three-year contract with Odd Grenland in 2007, then in the Tippeligaen, and was considered by the club to be one of their more promising players.
 He played for Odd's junior side until the club promoted Gulsvik to the senior team after he impressed his manager while training in Cyprus.
 He debuted in a 2-1 defeat to Strømsgodset on 9 April 2007.

-He has become noted for possessing a powerful shot.
+He became noted for possessing a powerful shot.
 In his inaugural season, Gulsvik converted a long-range strike against Lyn which was named goal of the year for 2007.
 His assistant manager, Morten Rønningen, compared him to John Carew and remarked positively on his strength and pace.
-Gulsvik has acquired the nickname "Super-Mac" in reference to a character that appeared in the magazine Buster.
+Gulsvik acquired the nickname "Super-Mac" in reference to a character that appeared in the magazine Buster.

-After a spell at Sandefjord, Gulsvik joined Mjøndalen IF in 2011.
-He scored in debut for Mjøndalen, but that was also his only goal for the club.
+After some time at Sandefjord, Gulsvik joined Mjøndalen IF in 2011.
+He scored on debut for Mjøndalen, but that was also his only goal for the club.
 In July 2012 he decided to retire from professional football.
-He has, however, continued to play football in the lower leagues, and plays for 6th Division club Simensbråten as of 2015.
+He did, however, continued to play football in the lower leagues, and the last team he played on was the 6th Division club Simensbråten as of 2015.
+In 2016 he was arrested for being in possession of cocaine at a club in Oslo.

+Personal life

+On 13 January 2024, Gulsvik smuggled 16 kg of cocaine from the Netherlands to Norway.
+This was due to the fact that he had been struggling with gambling debt for many years.
+He was investigated by the Norwegian police.
+Gulsvik has been linked to the criminal underworld and to a known convicted felon and accomplice, Marius Borg Høiby, son of Crown Princess Mette-Marit.

 International career

-Gulsvik has represented Norway at U-16, U-17, U-18, and U-19 level, scoring his first goal in a 3-1 defeat of Portugal's U-18s.
+Gulsvik represented the Norwegian Football Team at the U-16, U-17, U-18, and U-19 levels, scoring his first goal in a 3-1 defeat of Portugal's U-18s.